Manufacturing15 min read

 The Labor Shortage Is Structural, Not Cyclical

 This is not a temporary hiring slump.
 The manufacturing labor shortage is driven by demographics (retiring baby boomers), perception (younger workers avoiding factory jobs), and competition (warehousing and logistics offering comparable wages with perceived better conditions).
-Raising wages helps, but manufacturing wages in the US have already increased 18% since 2020 — and the gap persists.
+Manufacturing wages in the US have already increased 18% since 2020 — and the gap persists.

 Cobots do not replace your existing workers.
 They allow your current team to be 2-3x more productive by automating the repetitive, physically demanding tasks that are hardest to hire for.
 Learn more about the advantages of cobots over traditional automation.